 An opportunity for a qualified student to explore work in an area of individual interest, selected and pursued in consultation with a faculty member.
 Consent required of the instructor who will supervise the independent study.
 May be repeated for a total of 8 credits.

 An exploration of areas not covered by the regular curriculum.
 Content depends on available faculty.
 May be repeated for credit.
-Prerequisites: COMM 175 and at least 44 credits, or permission of instructor.
+Prerequisite: Take one course in Communication.

 An intensive study of an issue, a problem, or a topic related to communication.
 May be repeated for a total of 8 credits.
 Prerequisites: junior standing and permission of instructor.